Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/_index.md

 - H83SAFDA: Creates groups and users

 Once the H83SAFDA job is adapted, use this job to create groups and the Transfer CFT administrator (admcft) responsible for installing the security system.
-This user must be able to create and manage general resource profiles for the Transfer CFT class (safcftcl), and perform all installation-related procedures (file creation rights).
+This user must be able to create and manage general resource profiles for the Transfer CFT class (safcftcl), and perform all installation- related procedures (file creation rights).

 #### Modify the existing configuration

 - A00CUSTO: Customizes installation files

     After adapting the security system values in the A03PARM member, you must execute the A00CUSTO job again.

 ```